Allal Benkassou

-Ben-Kassou played club football for FAR Rabat.
+Benkassou played club football for FAR Rabat.

 Benkassou played for the Morocco national team at the 1964 Summer Olympics where he played against Yugoslavia and Hungary and at the 1970 FIFA World Cup finals where he played against West Germany and Peru.
 He was an unused squad member at the 1972 Summer Olympics.
 He played 116 times for the Morocco football team.

 In 2006, he was selected by CAF as one of the best 200 African football players of the last 50 years.

-Also, Benkassou was a sergeant of the Moroccan Army.
+Benkassou was also a sergeant of the Moroccan Army.